Kubernetes

 K3sup is a great solution to automate your home lab installation of Kubernetes with K3s

-K3sup also facilitates the deployment of apps within your Kubernetes cluster.
-With its app install feature, you can easily install and update deployments on your cluster, a great feature for a dynamic home lab environment.
+K3sup also allows you to easily deploy Kubernetes apps within your K3s cluster.
+It has an app install feature where you can install and update deployments on your cluster.

 See how to use K3sup here: K3sup – automated K3s Kubernetes cluster install.